punktDe/ansible-proserver-oauth2-proxy/README.md

 An Ansible role that sets up [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy) on a Proserver.

 ## Dependencies
-[ansible-proserver-supervisord](https://github.com/punktDe/ansible-proserver-supervisord) is required to manage the service
+[ansible-proserver-supervisord](https://github.com/punktDe/ansible-proserver-supervisord) is required to manage the service on FreeBSD

 ## FAQ
 Q: Ansible crashes on macOS when trying to use the role